History

 The production line of the business changed again when Swiss cheese makers turned to stainless steel equipment for cheese making.
 The company responded by replacing the making of Swiss Cheese Kettles with the production of Candy Kettles designed for making caramel corn and sugar corn.
 Later, copper items were made to be used in homes primarily for decorative purposes.
 Available now are hammered copper items such as old fashioned coal hods and shovels, flat bottom kettles in sizes from 4 quarts to 15 gallons, decorative bowls, round and oval wastebaskets, and preserve kettles, skimmers and ladles.
 A most highly prized item is the miniature cheese kettle made entirely by hand.

-For the past 140 years, ownership of the company moved through four generations of the founder’s family until the death of the family matriarch in July 2015 at age 99.
-Thereafter, the company continued operations to fulfill existing orders and then, in accordance with her wishes as the last of her family line, closed the original business and retired the family name.
+For 141 years, ownership of the company moved through four generations of the founder’s family until the death of the family matriarch in July 2015 at age 99.
+Thereafter, the company continued operations to fulfill existing orders.
+Then, in accordance with her final wishes as the last of her family line, the original business was closed and and the family name, D. Picking & Co., was retired.

-Bucyrus Copper Kettle Works Ltd. began operations shortly thereafter under the leadership of Steve Schifer, a coppersmith with 39 years of experience at the South Walnut Street location.
-In 2020, Steve sold the business to Mr. James Patrick.
-James is proud to be a part of, and to continue, this unique tradition.
+Bucyrus Copper Kettle Works Ltd. began operations shortly thereafter under the leadership of Steve Schifer, a talented and creative coppersmith with 39 years of experience, at the South Walnut Street location.
+In 2020, Steve Schifer sold the business to Mr. James Patrick.

 Interested parties may visit the shop.